Generate passive income to sustain a desired lifestyle and achieve financial freedom!

 Yes, you can live the lifestyle you’ve always dreamed about and enjoy multiple streams of income.

 If you are sick and tired of making your boss rich, working hard for little pay, living paycheck to paycheck, or just want to dramatically upgrade your current lifestyle, read on.

 A proven and time-tested method to achieve this is by investing in stocks to generate dividend income passively.
 One of the greatest investors of all time, Warren Buffett, reportedly received an estimated $2.86 billion of dividend income from Berkshire Hathaway’s from top six companies alone in 2017.
-Warren Buffett has a total of 47 companies in his portfolio, majority of which are actually dividend paying.
+Warren Buffett has a total of 47 companies in his portfolio, the majority of which are actually dividend paying.

 What is a dividend?

 It is a portion of earnings from the business distributed to shareholders.
 Businesses such as Real Estate Investment Trust (REITs) tend to pay out a higher portion of earnings than most businesses.
 What is the dividend yield?
 It is an expression of dividends paid over the current share price.